G-Innes/G-Innes/README.md

 # Hi, I'm Grant Innes! 👋

-I am a passionat aspiring Web Developer, driven by a curiosity for technology and a love for writing code.
+I am a passionate aspiring Web Developer, driven by a curiosity for technology and a love for writing code.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![G-Innes's Stats](https://github-readme-stats.vercel.app/api?username=G-Innes&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)